-The Skills matrix is evolving at a faster rate than it did just a decade ago.
+The Skills Matrix is evolving at a faster rate than it did just a decade ago.
 New skills are being introduced almost every year.
-10 years ago Data Science, Machine Learning, Augmented Reality were obscure concepts but now are in high demand in many emerging fields.
+10 years ago Data Science, Machine Learning, Augmented Reality was obscure concepts but now are in high demand in many emerging fields.
 It is now highly imperative for almost all organizations to ensure their employees are equipped with the right skills and adapt to the changing ecosystem.

-This is where Upskilling comes into the picture.
+This is where Upskilling program comes into the picture.

 Upskilling employees facilitate a cycle of high productivity and also ensures the employment of the employee.
 Recommended, since training employees is much more cost-efficient than recruiting new talent, as studies suggest.

 For instance, a study by Forbes suggests, 58 million new jobs will be created in Artificial Intelligence by the year 2022.
-Therefore, implementing upskilling in the workplace would be more suitable than going on an aggressive hiring spree .
+Therefore, implementing employee upskilling in the workplace would be more suitable than going on an aggressive hiring spree.